breastmed/breastmed/content/free-resources.md

     bg: khaki-web
     image: /i/breastfeeding-bedroom.jpg
     content: >-
-      Dr Reilly is a consultant to, or executive member of the following organisations which look to promote and protect access to breastfeeding support in the UK:
+      Dr Reilly is a consultant to, or member of the following organisations which look to promote and protect access to breastfeeding support in the
+      UK:

       * Breastfeeding for Doctors ([@milkymedics](https://twitter.com/milkymedics))